Frequently Asked Transition Questions

 What should I do if my child is too ill to attend school?

 Call the school reception on 01302 885811 and inform our receptionists, giving the reason for the absence.
 If the number is busy when you call, please leave a voicemail.
 If your child is ill for more than one day, please ensure that you call on each day of absence so that we remain fully informed.
 What happens if my child feels ill or has an accident?
 Please don't worry.
 If your child has an accident whilst they are at school, they will be seen by a designated First Aider who will deal with each situation appropriately, following their First Aid training.
-If your child feels ill, they should be assessed by our pastoral team who will call you to discuss, if it is necessary.
+If your child feels ill, they will be asked to report to our sick bay where they will be assessed by the first aid team.
 On rare occasions, you may wish us to administer a pain killer, such as paracetamol.
 Please be aware that, following the Government's statutory guidance, we now require both written and verbal consent to do this so please make sure that you complete this section’s permissions form on the electronic registration form.
 If we have your written permission in this way, we will always call for verbal permission before we issue any.
 We ask that, under no circumstances, your child contact parents and carers directly.
 It is essential that we are fully aware of children who are unwell within school so please encourage your child to come to a member of staff if they feel unwell.